 Many of those who are unfamiliar with the mechanics of pens assume that rollerball pens and ballpoint pens are the same.
-The truth is, they are both vastly different, with rollerballs using water-based ink and ballpoint pens using oil-based ink.
+The truth is, there are different types of pens.
+Rollerball pens and ballpoint pens are vastly different, with rollerballs using water-based ink and ballpoint pens using oil-based ink.

 There are distinct disadvantages and advantages for each, however, most people who get ahold of a rollerball find that it is far preferable over the ballpoint.
 However, a rollerball pen does have a few disadvantages as the ink they displace takes longer to dry and is susceptible to smudging.

-Water-based ink is not as thick as oil-based and it simply takes a long time to dry, whereas oil-based inks dry faster and rarely smudge.
-Rollerball pens also have a much smoother glide across the page.
+Water-based ink is not as thick as oil-based ink and it simply takes a long time to dry, whereas oil-based inks dry faster and rarely smudge.
+Rollerball pens also have a much more smooth ink flow and smoother glide across the page.
 It’s definitely a much more satisfying experience writing with a rollerball.

 If you’re looking to make an upgrade from your boring ballpoint to a rollerball, you’ll be happy to know that there are a lot of options out there and the last thing you want to do is end up with a cheap, half-functional rollerball that will end up spoiling the entire experience for you.